tsanhan/dotnet-dating-app/README.md

-Setting up client pagination.
-1. in the members list, we should see the 'Pagination' header and get 10 members only.
-2. ok so the first thing we'll do is create an interface for the pagination information.
+Using the angular bootstrap pagination component:

+* angualr bootstrap pagination component can help us here.
+* lets read the documentation(https://valor-software.com/ngx-bootstrap/#/pagination)
+    * it gives us the ability to switch between the different pages.
+    * so we need to import a pagination module.

-    * create and go to models/pagination.ts
+* go to shared.module.ts

-* up next: display the pagination information for the user to switch between pages.
+* up next: adding filters to our API